 “You’re the average of the five people you spend the most time with.”

-Now, as a lead engineer, you can level up the following:
+As a lead engineer, you’ll level up your:

 - Technical skills